pmdredd/fo4_component_scraper/readme.md

 I run both functions on instantiation so 'users' of the object are not actually calling these functions themselves.
 Maybe I can just turn it into a module and skip the ceremony of OOP.~~

-I have removed the FO4ComponentScraper class and replaced it with a plain imperative module with a single function.
+I have removed the FO4ComponentScraper class and replaced it with a module (containing only functions).
 I think defining a class wasn't necessary as the resulting object was not composable or re-usable, and I was accessing the attributes directly anyway so encapsulation was pointless.
 Caching the result of the scrape was not necessary either as the script only scrapes once when it starts anyway.